Black-Inspector-Gadget/Black-Inspector-Gadget/README.md

 ### About:

 - 👋🏿 Hi, I’m D.J.
 Gooden a.k.a. @Black-Inspector-Gadget
-- 🧑🏾‍🔬 I have a keen interest in research and development (R&D) particularly within the realms of medical and bio devices, hardware, and software design.
+- 🧑🏾‍🔬 I am passionate about Accessibility!
+All identities, all abilities!
+I have a keen interest in research and development (R&D) particularly within the realms of medical and bio devices, hardware, and software design.
 - 🧑🏾‍💻 I’m currently an engineer @ [Google](https://about.google/google-in-america/)!
 - 🧞 Pronouns: They, Them, Theirs
 - 🧾 Fun fact: Founder of Black Girls Skate.
 Inventor of "Beat The Heat Carseat", a project awarded by Intel and Hackster.io.
 See more information below!